UniRec-0.1B: Unified Text and Formula Recognition with 0.1B Parameters: Introduction

 Subsequently, achieving unified recognition by using such a small parameter budget raises two technical challenges.
 First, \textbf{structural variability}: Document elements across different levels exhibit significant structural diversity, making it difficult for the model to adapt to multi-granularity representations simultaneously.
 Second, \textbf{semantic entanglement}: Existing approaches typically employ a coupled tokenizer to process both text and formula modalities, where the same token may represent distinct semantics in purely text versus formula contexts.
 This coupling leads to semantic entanglement between modalities.
 While large language models (LLMs) can partially absorb such ambiguity through their huge model capacity, small models are far more sensitive to it, resulting in significant performance degradation.

 To overcome these challenges, we introduce two novel techniques: Hierarchical Supervision Training (HST) and Semantics-Decoupled Tokenizer (SDT).
 HST explicitly inserts hierarchical tokens into the label sequence.
 They guide the model in recognizing and distinguishing different structural levels, thereby enhancing its ability to model hierarchical structures.
 SDT constructs independent vocabularies for textual and formula modalities, fundamentally eliminating the cross-modality semantic confusion.
+Note that despite being simple and straightforward, existing document parsing systems, such as PaddleOCR-VL~\cite{cui2025paddleocrvl}, MinerU2.5~\cite{niu2025mineru2}, MonkeyOCR~\cite{li2025monkeyocr}, Dolphin-1.5~\cite{feng2025dolphin}, etc, all have missed such designs.

 To evaluate the performance of UniRec-0.1B comprehensively, we build UniRec-Bench, a benchmark of Chinese and English documents covering text, formula, text-formula mixed content with multiple levels and domains based on OmniDocBench~\cite{ouyang2025omnidocbench}.
 Experimental results demonstrate that UniRec-0.1B achieves highly competitive accuracy compared to large-scale VLM-based document parsing models ~\cite{blecher2023nougat,chen2025ocean,kim2022ocr,liu2024textmonkey,poznanski2025olmocr,dotsocr,wei2024general,Nanonets-OCR-S,nassar2025smoldocling,OCRFlux2025,wei2025deepseek,cui2025paddleocrvl} on various text and formula recognition tasks.
-Furthermore, by replacing the recognition modules of existing document parsing models with UniRec-0.1B, 2-9× overall parsing speedup is observed.
+Furthermore, by replacing the recognition modules of existing document parsing models with UniRec-0.1B, we observe a 2-9× overall parsing speedup.
 These results highlight the effectiveness of UniRec-0.1B in efficient and unified recognition.

-Our main contributions are summarized as follows: \begin{itemize} \item We construct UniRec40M containing 40 million multi-level text-formula samples in Chinese and English.
+Our main contributions are summarized as follows: \begin{itemize} \item We construct UniRec40M, a comprehensive dataset containing 40 million multi-level text-formula samples in Chinese and English.
 It fills the data gap in unified text and formula recognition. \item We propose UniRec-0.1B, a lightweight unified recognition model.
-It addresses the granularity- and modality-mixed challenges by introducing Hierarchical Supervision Training and Semantics-Decoupled Tokenizer. \item Extensive evaluations show that UniRec-0.1B outperforms or is on par with leading large-scale VLM-based models in accuracy across various text and formula recognition tasks, while delivering a 2-9× inference speedup. \end{itemize}
+It addresses the granularity- and modality-mixed challenges by introducing Hierarchical Supervision Training and Semantics-Decoupled Tokenizer. \item Extensive evaluations show that UniRec-0.1B outperforms or is on par with leading large-scale VLM-based models in accuracy across various text and formula recognition tasks, while delivering 2-9× inference speedup. \end{itemize}